 Dear learner, welcome to another interesting section in the study of government.
 In this section there are two central approaches to the governance of the Ghanaian state.
 These are the indigenous and modern governance systems.
 Ghana has a rich history of indigenous systems of government.
-The section helps learners to understand the indigenous governance systems.
+The section will help you understand the indigenous governance systems.
 The section specifically looks at four indigenous political systems and how their structural setups are in line with their native customs and laws.
 The section will further explore the role of traditional leaders in contemporary Ghana.
-Learners are challenged to apply concepts from this section to real life experiences and topics.
-At the end of this section, learners are expected to hold the Ghanaian values of respect and cooperation.
-The section has links with related subjects such as History and Social Studies.
+You will be challenged to apply concepts from this section to real life experiences and topics.